GMaissa/ansible-role-mailcatcher/README.md

 Role Variables
 --------------

-    mailcatcher_ip: 0.0.0.0       # Set the ip address of both servers
+    mailcatcher_ip: 0.0.0.0       # Set the ip address for both smtp server and web interface
-    mailcatcher_smtp_ip: 0.0.0.0  # Set the ip address of the smtp server
+    mailcatcher_smtp_ip: 0.0.0.0  # Set the ip address for smtp server
-    mailcatcher_smtp_port: 1025   # Set the ip address of the smtp server
+    mailcatcher_smtp_port: 1025   # Set the port for smtp server
-    mailcatcher_http_ip: 0.0.0.0  # Set the ip address of the http server
+    mailcatcher_http_ip: 0.0.0.0  # Set the ip address for web interface
-    mailcatcher_http_port: 1080   # Set the port address of the http server
+    mailcatcher_http_port: 1080   # Set the port for web interface

 License